mangdangDOTnet/Pupper/docs/guide/software_installation.rst

 2. Download this version of Raspbian
 #################################################################

-Use `this version <https://slack-files.com/T0RAWRCGY-FQG7WTSBH-eb9549ed22>`_ so everyone is using the same version.
+Use `this version <https://drive.google.com/file/d/1dBjgWEJNBan4NsPyrdhViQJymkSypeIp/view?usp=sharing>`_ so everyone is using the same version.
 Unzip and extract the file.

 3. Use `etcher <https://www.balena.io/etcher/>`_ to flash the card.
 ##########################################################################################

 * If you are using the recommended etcher, this is the start-up menu.
 Select 2020-02-13-raspbian-buster-lite.img (file inside zip )and the SD card.
+(Please do NOT use 2019-09-26-raspbian-buster-lite.img any more, otherwise your new Raspberry Pi 4 can not boot up.)

 .. image:: ../_static/flash1.JPG
     :align: center